 Secondly, aquarium glues are way more expensive compared to their amount served in a pack.
 Also, you won’t find the aquarium glue quickly in any fish or pet store.

-But don’t get me wrong; if you can afford the expensiveness of the aquarium fish glue and find it in your nearby store, it will provide you an excellent result.
+But don’t get me wrong; if you can afford the expense of the aquarium fish glue and find it in your nearby store, it will provide you with an excellent result.

 How Do You Use Super Glue for Aquarium Plants?